Present bias

-Present bias is the tendency to rather settle for a smaller present reward than to wait for a larger future reward, in a trade-off situation.
+Present bias is the tendency to settle for a smaller present reward rather than wait for a larger future reward, in a trade-off situation.
 It describes the trend of overvaluing immediate rewards, while putting less worth in long-term consequences.
 The present bias can be used as a measure for self-control, which is a trait related to the prediction of secure life outcomes.

 In the field of behavioral economics, present bias is related to hyperbolic discounting, which differ in time consistency.

 History

 Even though the term of present bias was not introduced until the 1950s, the core idea of immediate gratification was already addressed in Ancient Greece.
 A historical record of a display of concern regarding procrastination is known from the Greek poet Hesiod, who wrote:

 "Do not put your work off till to-morrow and the day after; for a sluggish worker does not fill his barn, nor one who puts off his work: industry makes work go well, but a man who puts off work is always at hand-grips with ruin."